seanelvidge/seanelvidge.github.io/_posts/2024-12-28-All_England_football_league_results.md

 | Result | the result "H" (home win), "A" (away win), "D" (draw) (string) |

 Between 1921 and 1958 there was a Third Division North and South, in the database we give both the numerical representation "3".

+The data from 1888 to 2016 is based on that from:
+James P. Curley (2016). engsoccerdata: English Soccer Data 1871-2016. http://dx.doi.org/10.5281/zenodo.13158 Many thanks to James, and other contributors, for that excellent work.
+This wouldn't be possible without it.

 Such a long database of results leads to some confusion around team names, the answer to the most common set of questions I have received in terms of team names: